jhansche/ha-birdbuddy/README.md

 Some entities are disabled or hidden by default, if they represent an advanced use case (for example, the "Signal" and "Recent Visitor" entities).
-There are also some entities that are disabled by default because the support is not yet enabled by the Bird Buddy API (for example, the Temperature and Food Level sensors are not yet enabled by Bird Buddy; and the "Frequency" setting does not appear to be have any effect currently).
+There are also some entities that are disabled by default because the support is not yet enabled by the Bird Buddy API (for example, the Temperature and Food Level sensors are not yet enabled by Bird Buddy).

 More entities may be added in the future.